aabbtree77/session-auth-starter/README.md

     Here "class" comes from HTML, but wraps a JSX/React component which would demand "className" above it in the JSX proper.
 The "client:load" annotation inside what looks to be a JSX syntax.
 This is good only when writing everything in "*.astro" with a few independent React pieces.
 Otherwise it will be very confusing.

-4. The SSG mode produces annoying React errors which are actually just warnings: [418](https://react.dev/errors/418?invariant=418), [423](https://react.dev/errors/423?invariant=423).
-Not a big deal, but still.
+4. The SSG mode produces annoying React errors (warnings): [418](https://react.dev/errors/418?invariant=418), [423](https://react.dev/errors/423?invariant=423).

 5. "npm run build" creates only absolute paths controlled with "site" and "base", which is not enough, esp. if you want to use github pages.
 Manual editing will be needed.

-Ultimately, Astro does avoid passing code as strings, and is easy to use with a shallow heterogeneous component interaction.
+Ultimately, Astro does avoid passing around React code as strings, and is easy to use with a shallow heterogeneous component interaction.
 However, we want everything TypeScript, not "*.astro".
 That is the whole point of Node.js and "the JavaScript community", is it not?!

-[The newest Next.js](https://www.youtube.com/@ugurcodes/videos) or a React SPA with Hono?!
+A React SPA with Vite and Hono, or just MERN.
 TBC...

 ## References